kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 ### Set up Kubernetes

-To aid in setting up the seed and master clusters, we provide [KubeOne](https://github.com/kubermatic/kubeone/) which can be used to set up a highly-available Kubernetes cluster.
+To aid in setting up the Seed and Master Clusters, we provide [KubeOne](https://github.com/kubermatic/kubeone/) which can be used to set up a highly-available Kubernetes cluster.
 Refer to the [KubeOne documentation](https://docs.kubermatic.com/kubeone) for details on how to use it.

 Please take note of the [recommended hardware and networking requirements]({{< ref "../../architecture/requirements/cluster-requirements/" >}}) before provisioning a cluster.
+Resource requirements on Seed Clusters or combined Master/Seed Clusters grow with each created User Cluster.
+As such, it is advised to plan ahead and provision enough capacity to host the anticipated number of User Clusters.
+If you are using KubeOne, configuring the cluster-autoscaler addon might be a good idea to provide enough resources while the number of User Clusters grows.

 ## Installation

 Make sure you have a kubeconfig for the desired master cluster available.
-It needs to have `cluster-admin` permissions on that cluster.
+It needs to have `cluster-admin` permissions on that cluster to install all KKP master components.

 ### Download the Installer

-Download the [tarball](https://github.com/kubermatic/kubermatic/releases/) (e.g. kubermatic-ce-X.Y-linux-amd64.tar.gz)
-containing the Kubermatic Installer and the required Helm charts for your operating system and extract it locally.
+Download the [release archive from our GitHub release page](https://github.com/kubermatic/kubermatic/releases/) (e.g. `kubermatic-ce-X.Y-linux-amd64.tar.gz`) containing the Kubermatic Installer and the required Helm charts for your operating system and extract it locally.
 Note that for Windows, ZIP files are provided instead of tar.gz files.